miikanissi/miikanissi.com/content/posts/setting-local-odoo-server.md

 Now that we have Docker installed, we can start setting up our Odoo configuration.
-You are free to choose whatever directory works for you, but for the purpose of this tutorial we will be placing our Odoo 16 files in `/opt/odoo/16/` directory.
+You are free to choose whatever directory works for you, but for the purpose of this tutorial, we will be placing our Odoo 16 files in `/opt/odoo/16/` directory.

 First, let's create the directory and navigate inside of it: